ssaran8/Team-Thrive/reports/status_report_2.md

 **Allison Gu, Giannis Lefkaditis, Mamoun Chami**

 * Goals
-  * Design the skeleton for the back-end and starting looking into what data structures to use.
-Complete by 01/24
+  * Have our skeleton designed and data structures finalized by next week.
-  * Research/get familiar with Google Firebase.
-Complete by 01/24
 * Progress
-  * Created a schedule of when we would like our task to be complete by.
-  * Set up 7 day sprints and 2 stand ups to have weekly checkins and making sure we have no blockers and are making progress towards the end product.
+  * Decided on which data structures and
+  * Assigned each member specific data structures to implement
 * Future Goals
-  * Have our skeleton designed and data structures finalized by next week.
+  * Have our backend work properly with firebase